Furaha/vagrant/README.md

 If using `arafatm/dotfiles`, take a look at `home/.bash/aliasesdev` to see some default aliases I have defined

+While I created most of the aliases in  http://ryan.mcgeary.org/2011/02/09/vendor-everything-still-applies/ , I made a few changes.
+Take a look at `~/dotfiles/home/.bash/aliasesdev` to see my changes.

 ## ssh

 Note that my dotfiles expect that you're using ssh-agent either on the host with ssh.agent.forwarding or on the guest directly after copying your ssh keys.